Temple Owls: Basketball

-Following the 2021-22 season.
+Following the 2021–22 season.
 Cardoza was fired after not making a postseason in four straight seasons.
 She was replaced by former Towson head coach Diane Richardson.

 Cross Country and Track & Field

 Temple's men's and women's cross country and track & field teams are coached by Elvis Forde, entering his 8th season in 2021–22.

 Fencing

 Temple's fencing team operates under head coach Nikki Franke.
 Between 1983 and 1995, Owl fencers competed in the NCAA championships every year and never finished lower than fifth.
 Coach Nikki Franke entered her 44th season in 2015–16 with an impressive 723–207–1 career record.
-Franke has led the Owls to 40 postseason appearances during her tenure.
+Franke led the Owls to 40 postseason appearances during her tenure.
 Temple's Foil team won the NCAA National Championship in the 1991–92 season and claimed a total of 12 top-six finishes from 1983 through 1994.
-Franke has been honored as national Coach of the Year on four occasions.» In the 2016 - 2017 season, Temple finished 34-9 overall in dual meets, setting a program record for wins in a season and surpassing the previous record by six (28 wins in 2013-14).
+Franke has been honored as national Coach of the Year on four occasions.» In the 2016 – 2017 season, Temple finished 34–9 overall in dual meets, setting a program record for wins in a season and surpassing the previous record by six (28 wins in 2013–14).

+Dr. Franke retired after the 2021–22 season.
+On August 23, 2002 Jennie Salmon, former men's and women's head coach at Brandeis University and a member of Temple's 1991–92 national championship foil team, was announced as Franke's successor.